-(We delivered the 3P logistics and fulfilment side of things for Andrex and won the Institute of Sales Promotion (which is now the IPM) Making It Happen Award, which recognises the service partner for their behind the scenes work to deliver the mechanics of the campaign.)
+(We delivered the 3P logistics and fulfilment side of things for the Andrex Puppy Points Rewards and won the Institute of Sales Promotion (which is now the Insitute of Promotional Marketing – IPM) Making It Happen Award, recognising us, the service partner, for our behind the scenes work to deliver the mechanics of the campaign.

-More important than industry acclaim – customers loved it.
+More important than acclaim from IPM and industry – customers loved it.
 Andrex had estimated they would receive around 300,000 orders for the beanie puppy.
 In fact, we fulfilled around 1.2 million – four times that.
 As customers bought more product emblazoned with the offer, one of the country’s favourite loo roll brands briefly became a major manufacturer of soft toys.

 But Andrex puppies was 20 years ago!